Set a signing order of the document

 The signing order feature helps you set up your document distribution list so that your document gets sent to one person at a time.
 The document will only be sent to the next person on the list once the previous signature (or any other field) is completed.

-Set a signing order in the document creation request (templates & PDFs)
+Set a signing order in the document creation request

-You can set or override a signing order in the document creation request, you need to add a signing_order
+To set or override a signing order in the document creation request, you need to add a signing_order parameter with a predefined number to each recipient.

-1. Structure your Document details
+Structure your document details

 Use the create document endpoint description to decide what metadata and details you need to pass to your document.
 The simplest possible document schema consists of a name, template ID, or PDF, and at least two recipients.